whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/15 - Original - Hold Yourself and Others to a High Standard.md

 If there is any kind of revolution or civil war, and people have not cultivated their spiritual strength and unity, then the revolution will be shallow, and little good will come of it.

 So cultivate your spiritual strength and support others in growing as well.
 No one can know the future.
-But if you work with others to build a foundation of spiritual strength now, you can protect the Earth and each other for as long as your unhealthy culture lasts.
+But if you work with others to build a foundation of spiritual strength now, you can protect the Earth and each other for as long as your unhealthy nation lasts.
 And when the time is ripe, you will be ready for the Deepest Revolution.

 ****